“He was lost, and is found!”

 Now, let us turn to the final and tragic character in this story, the oldest son, who worked hard, obeyed his father, and brought no disgrace to his family or townspeople, unlike his younger brother.
 But he could not be forgiving and accepting.
 One of the duties of the eldest son as the priest of God, –Abraham, Isaac, and Jacob were priests of his household– was to reconcile between the father and his other sons.
 According to the role prescribed to him, he should have been the host at the feast to celebrate his brother’s return.
 Yet he remained in the field instead of in the house where he should have been.

 What does it tell us?
 Not just younger son but also the older son was a prodigal son though he did not leave his father’s fold.
 He refused to enter the banquet that was thrown for the lost but found people at the final celebration.
-He was not accepting; he was not forgiving.
+He was not receiving his brother back; he was not forgiving.
 A dear friend of mine whose mother in law was severely abusive toward her physically, emotionally and verbally.
 Because of stress having to deal with her, she has even contracted cancer.
 When her mother in law later accepted Christ as her Lord and Savior, upon hearing it, my friend who could not forgive her mother in law shaking her whole body tightening up her fists and out-cried, “I will not go to heaven if she goes there!”